 (b) an owner, or any person in control, of the animal, agricultural product or animal feed; or

-(c) a veterinary surgeon, stock agent or other person dealing with the animal, agricultural product or animal feed by way of a profession, trade or business.
+(c) a veterinarian, stock agent or other person dealing with the animal, agricultural product or animal feed by way of a profession, trade or business.

 (2) A relevant person who determines or has reasonable grounds for suspecting that an animal, agricultural product or animal feed is contaminated by an organochlorine or metal contaminant must provide information, in accordance with subregulation (3), about the determination or suspicion to the Director General or an inspector.